-River Ridge Institute’s Artist program provides a secluded, natural and tranquil space for creative pursuit.
+River Ridge Institute’s programs provide a secluded, natural and tranquil space for creative pursuit.

 Our ongoing projects involve experiments with managing oak landscapes from a holistic, regenerative perspective.
 For example, we’ve been ‘Ranching Without Cows’ since 2019 and following changes in vegetation, germination and survival of oaks and native shrubs, exotic ‘weedy’ species, wildlife populations and anything else that seems interesting.

 We’re aided in this effort by our partners from the Geography Department at California State University, Long Beach who regularly fly the ranch with drones and high-resolution cameras, tracking changes at the landscape level.
 Their before-and-after data and images of the 2023 floods is remarkable.